circonus/docs/content/caql/architecture.md

 With this design the CPU and I/O costs for evaluating CAQL queries are minimal.
 There is a modest amount of memory that needs to be allocated while each CAQL query is active.

-The main difficulty with this design is the to maintain the state for long time periods across faults, restarts and updates.
+The main difficulty with this design is the to maintain the state for long time periods across faults, restarts, and updates.

 ## State is Re-created by Replaying Data